Mumia Abu-Jamal Granted Right Of Appeal After Decades In Prison

 "And that way, 37 years later, you do not have the family members grieving over the loss of a loved one because the case keeps coming up in court and reminding them," she said.

-The jury convicted Abu-Jamal on evidence including three separate eye witnesses who did not know each other.
-Prosecutors also recovered five empty shell casings from the scene of the crime that they said were fired from a gun registered to Abu-Jamal.
-Abu-Jamal, though, said others fled the murder scene who were never located.
-Perhaps one of those people killed Faulkner, not him, his supporters have maintained.
+The jury convicted Abu-Jamal on evidence including three eyewitnesses who did not know one another.
+Authorities also recovered five empty shell casings from the scene of the crime that prosecutors said were fired from a gun registered to Abu-Jamal.
+Abu-Jamal, though, said others fled the murder scene and were never located.
+Perhaps one of those people killed Faulkner, his supporters have maintained.

 A Supreme Court reprieve

 The possibility of a new hearing for Abu-Jamal arose after a 2016 U.S. Supreme Court decision.
-That ruling found that Castille improperly took part in an appeal from a different death-row inmate whose prosecution he oversaw when he was the city's top prosecutor.
+That ruling found that Castille improperly took part in an appeal from a different death row inmate whose prosecution he oversaw when he was the city's top prosecutor.
 The defendant in that case was Terrance Williams.
 The U.S. Supreme Court decision in the Williams case applied to other cases Castille heard as a Pennsylvania justice, including Abu Jamal's.

-"If a judge served as prosecutor and then the judge," wrote Tucker, summarizing the U.S. Supreme Court ruling in the Williams case "there is a finding of automatic bias and a due process violation."
+"If a judge served as prosecutor and then the judge," wrote Tucker, summarizing the U.S. Supreme Court ruling in the Williams case, "there is a finding of automatic bias and a due process violation."

-Attorney Judith Ritter, Abu-Jamal's lead attorney, said the judge's reinstatement of Mumia's right to appeal shows that the state Supreme Court — in its 2012 decision — was biased with the presence of Castille.
+Judith Ritter, Abu-Jamal's lead attorney, said the judge's reinstatement of Mumia's right to appeal shows that the state Supreme Court — in its 2012 decision — was biased with the presence of Castille.

 "Judge Tucker recognized the unconstitutional bias involved with Justice Castille's sitting on the prior post-conviction appeals, and the need for a new appeal untainted by such bias," Ritter said in a statement.

 The movement to "Free Mumia" reverberated around the world over the decades, with thousands donating to his legal defense fund.
-Buttons and posters bearing his face became the symbols of a criminal justice system critics view as being rigged and treating African-American with indifference.
+Buttons and posters bearing his face became the symbols of a criminal justice system that critics view as being rigged and treating African-American with indifference.

 "Mumia has made the point clear from the very beginning that he is innocent," Wolkenstein said.
 "This opens the door, legally, to him finally getting his freedom."